Zheyu-Ding/Zheyu-Ding.github.io/_talks/2023-07-08-RayWuPrize.md

 collection: talks
 type: "Conference proceedings talk"
 permalink: /talks/2023-07-08-RayWuPrize
-venue: "Ray Wu Prize annual conference"
+venue: "The Ray Wu Memorial Fund"
 date: 2023-03-01
 location: "Hangzhou, Zhejiang, China"
 ---

-This is a description of your conference proceedings talk, note the different field in type.
-You can put anything in this field.
+The Ray Wu Prize is the highest award for Chinese researchers in the field of life sciences.
+All recipients of this award go on to become principal investigators (PIs) in the field of life sciences.